MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 > The new behavior is a **breaking change** from current behavior.
 This may break scripts and
 > automation that work around the various issues when invoking native applications.
 Historically,
 > quotes must be escaped and it isn't possible to provide empty arguments to a native application.
->
 > Use the [stop-parsing token][07] (`--%`) or the [`Start-Process`][12] cmdlet to sidestep native
 > argument passing when needed.

-This feature adds a new automatic variable `$PSNativeCommandArgumentPassing` that allows you to select the behavior at runtime.
-The valid values are `Legacy`, `Standard`, and `Windows`. `Legacy` is the historic behavior.
-The default when the experimental feature is enabled is the new `Standard` behavior.
+This feature adds a new `$PSNativeCommandArgumentPassing` preference variable that controls this behavior.
+This variable allows you to select the behavior at runtime.
+The valid values are `Legacy`, `Standard`, and `Windows`.
+The default behavior is platform specific.
+On Windows platforms, the default setting is `Windows` and non-Windows platforms default to `Standard`.

-When the preference variable is set to `Windows`, invocations of the following files automatically use the `Legacy` style argument passing.
+`Legacy` is the historic behavior.
+The behavior of `Windows` and `Standard` mode are the same except, in `Windows` mode, invocations of the following files automatically use the `Legacy` style argument passing.

 - `cmd.exe`
 - `find.exe`